EnriqueMoran/hanziapp/README.md

 ## Backend API

 A simple Flask service under `backend/` exposes the characters stored in a SQLite database.
-Build and run it with Docker Compose:
+Build and run it with Docker Compose.
+The container now uses **Gunicorn** to serve the Flask app in production mode:

 ```bash
 docker-compose up --build